arnaud-deprez/jenkins-docker-openshift/README.md

 # Jenkins docker images repository

 This repository contains jenkins docker images to run on openshift.
-This has been tested on an Openshift cluster and this is based on official Openshift jenkins based image.
+This has been tested on an Openshift cluster and it initially is based on official Openshift jenkins based image.

-## Setup
+Currently, it supports `Centos` and `Rhel` based images.

+Compare to the official [Openshift images](https://github.com/openshift/jenkins), these images does not use [Software Collections](https://developers.redhat.com/products/softwarecollections/overview/).
+It gives us the flexibility to combine jenkins agent images to the same pod template like it is done in [jenkins agent gradle nodejs](./agent-gradle-nodejs/README.md).
+See [this issue](https://github.com/openshift/jenkins/issues/582) for more details about this topic.

+It has also the intent to use latest tools that are not yet supported by RedHat.

-### With Helm (recommended)
+## Setup With Helm (recommended)

 [Helm](https://docs.helm.sh) (aka The package manager for Kubernetes) is the recommended way to setup the `cicd` infrastructure and so `jenkins`.
 To install `helm cli` and `tiller` on `Openshift`, please follow the guideline [here](https://github.com/arnaud-deprez/cicd-openshift/blob/master/README.md).